purcell3a/purcell3a/README.md

 🌱 I’m currently learning Go in my first job!

-👯 I’m collaborating on a group project called pour-decisions with some Hackbright Alumni, which pairs wine and cheese together for users and a Chia farm with my partner.
+👯 I’m currently learning about the web3 space and looking for ways to contribute and build!

-🤔 I’m currently exploring web3 and interested in any resources for blockchain and smart contracts!
+🤔 I’m interested in any resources for blockchain and smart contracts!

 😄 Pronouns: she/her